mirri66/xgbmagic/README.md

 * target_column (string): name of column containing the target parameter
 * id_column (string): name of column containing IDs
 * target_type (string): 'binary' for binary targets (classification), 'linear' for continuous targets (linear regression)
-* categorical_columns (list of strings): a list of column names of columns containing categorical data
+* categorical_columns (list of strings): a list of names of columns containing categorical data
+* numerical_columns (list of strings): a list of names of columns containing numerical data
+* drop_columns (list of strings): a list of names of columns to drop
 * verbose (boolean): verbosity of printouts.
 True = verbose